JZ helps (a Florida injury law firm)

 It awarded Jones nothing for her claim of loss of services.

-Since the driver was 70% at fault (for failing to wear a seat belt), his family will only get 30% of the total verdict.
+Since the driver was 70% at fault (for failing to wear a seat belt), his family only was entitled to 30% of the total verdict.

 The appeals court said that statutory law and case law permit a jury to consider more factors than simply the availability and operability of a seatbelt.